Farzia Fallah

 Farzia Fallah (born 1980 in Tehran) is a composer.
 Since 2003 she has been living in Germany, and is currently based in Cologne.

 Biography

 Education

-Fallah studied Electronics and Signal Processing at the Sharif University of Technology from 1998–2003, while simultaneously studying with Alireza Mashayekhi and Farimah Ghavamsadri.
+Fallah studied Electronics and Signal Processing at the Sharif University of Technology from 1998 to 2003, while simultaneously studying with Alireza Mashayekhi and Farimah Ghavamsadri.

-From 2007–2014 Fallah studied composition at the University of the Arts Bremen, first with Younghi Pagh-Paan and later with Jörg Birkenkötter.
+From 2007 to 2014 Fallah studied composition at the University of the Arts Bremen, first with Younghi Pagh-Paan and later with Jörg Birkenkötter.
 She also studied electroacoustic composition with Kilian Schwoon and Joachim Heintz.
-From 2014–2016 she studied at the University of Music and Dance Cologne, taking composition lessons with Johannes Schöllhorn.
+From 2014 to 2016 she studied at the University of Music and Dance Cologne, taking composition lessons with Johannes Schöllhorn.

 Career

 Her 2016 work, in sechs Richtungen for accordion and tape, features the tanbur playing of Mehdi Jalali.
 The piece is based on a poem by Mawlana Rumi, in which he searches for his home "in six directions", and not only from a certain place.
 The tambur is abstracted on the tape part, and attempts a unity of the two instruments despite the different means of sound production.
 The piece was written for Margit Kern, but has also been performed by Eva Zöllner.

 In 2017, she wrote tänzerisch an der Kante, which was written for Ensemble Musikfabrik and her 2015 work for solo alto flute, Posht-e Hichestan, has been performed by the ensemble's flautist, Helen Bledsoe.

 In 2017, her work was performed at the launch concert of the Iranian Female Composers Association, founded by Niloufar Nourbakhsh.
 In the same year, she was also commissioned to write a work for accordion and shawm, for Duo Mixtura (Katharina Bäuml and Margit Kern), which received its premiere at the Acht Brücken Festival.